GCU-GenCyber/GenCyber-Camp-24/Principles of Security/readme.md

   + CIA Triad
   + Principles of Privileges
   + Threat Modeling
-  + Incident Response
-  + Phases to Resolve and Incident
+  + Incident Response and Phases to Resolve an Incident
   + NIST & NCSC CAF